a-sync/game-server-watcher/README.md

 git clone git@github.com:a-sync/game-server-watcher.git
 ```

 The latest source and build can also be downloaded as a [zip archive](https://github.com/a-sync/game-server-watcher/archive/refs/heads/master.zip).
+(The [cloud branch](https://github.com/a-sync/game-server-watcher/archive/refs/heads/cloud.zip) also includes all the required dependencies.)

 ## Installation
 Use npm or yarn to install/update all the dependencies: